gshugh/CSC517_HW2_Rails/README.md

         [] Click "Create Photo"

     How to delete photos from tours

+        Before testing this task:

+            You will not be able to delete photos from a tour, if there are no tours in the system.
+            If this is the case, please first see "How to create a tour".

+            You will not be able to delete photos from a tour, if the tour is completed,
+            per the requirement "an agent can not edit a completed tour".
+            If this is the case, please first see "How to create a tour".

+            You will not be able to delete photos from a tour, if the tour has no photos.
+            If this is the case, please first see "How to add photos to tours".

+        How to perform this task:

         [] Click "Show All Tours"
         [] Click "Edit" next to the tour of interest